 Once you’re able to get to the real source of fear or hurt inside of you, you will start to heal from it and grow into the person you want to be day by day.

-And speaking of inner transformations, I had a big one about 6 years ago that I’ll share with you next.
+And speaking of inner transformations, I had a big one about six years ago that I’ll share with you next.

-Eckhart Tolle said he experienced an “inner transformation” when he was 29.
+Eckhart Tolle said he experienced an “inner transformation” when he was twenty-nine.
 He was in depression, even though he was achieving great things in his life, setting up his future for success.

 I’m not advising to go against anything your doctor has told you, as we are all at our own place with our health, but I will say that whenever there was nothing I could do, and I just accepted what was and let things happen, I always felt more peace and freedom on the other side.

-One moment in particular changed my life forever.
+One moment, in particular, changed my life forever.
 It was 2009 and I was driving back from Sedona, Arizona.
-I just completed classes for hypnosis and NLP, and I had a 1000 miles to drive back to Texas.
+I just completed classes for hypnosis and NLP, and I had a thousand miles to drive back to Texas.

 My car was full of clothes, audio equipment, tools, and more because I just moved to Texas with my wife, and went straight to class in Arizona before going to our new place.